 We cannot and should not oppose the world, nor should we find ourselves in a position of actually counteracting the requirements of nature.
 Every step in life is a process of participation.
 Work is not something that is done by us.
 Nobody can do anything; we can only participate in what is already going on.
 The universe is working, and we are not to do something new from our side.
 There should not be any clash created by our activities in relation to the cosmic activity.
 When the universe is working in one way, we should not start working in another way, creating conflict between ourselves and the world outside.
 This is the art of equilibrium.
 All work is participation.

-When we move in a railway train, the train is moving; with that, we are also carried by its movement.
-It is not necessary for the passenger to also start moving inside or do some exercise to accelerate the movement of the train.
+When a railway train moves, the passengers inside it are also carried along by its movement.
+It is not necessary for the passengers to also do some exercise to accelerate the movement of the train.
 The speed of the train will not increase merely because we are running inside the train.
 This is exactly what we are doing.
 We are not doing any good to the world by thinking that we are doing good while acting independently for our own purposes.
 Every individual effort has a desire-ridden motivation.
 Nobody can work without some desire behind it.

 People talk of desireless action.
 What does it actually mean?
-It is often felt that desireless action is impossible, because if there is not some motive behind the action, the action cannot be performed.
-But it is forgotten that the motive should be universal, and not particularised.
-Let there be motive, but it should not be my motive, your motive or somebody’s motive.
+It is often felt that desireless action is impossible because if there is not some motive behind the action, the action cannot be performed.
+But it is forgotten that the motive should be universal, not particularised.
+Let there be a motive, but it should not be my motive, your motive or somebody else’s motive.
 It is the universal motive.

 The world is not our enemy.
 It is not also a friend.
 It is ourselves.
 I am not my friend; I am not my enemy; I am just what I am.
 This is the relationship between oneself and the world outside.
-We do not have to ask the world to bless us; nor do we fear that it will punish us—just as we do not punish our own selves, and do not bless our own selves.
+We do not have to ask the world to bless us, nor do we fear that it will punish us—just as we do not bless our own selves, and do not punish our own selves.
 The question itself does not arise, as we are self-identical beings.
 If such a self-identity of purposive activity is established between oneself and the world outside, then no action can bind. Īśāvāsyam idaṁ sarvam yat kiṁ ca jagatyāṁ jagat, tena tyaktena bhuñjitha, ma gṛdhaḥ kasyasvid dhanam (Isa 1); na karma lipyate nare (Isa 2).
 Action motivated by individual consciousness binds.
-Action motivated by universal consciousness liberates, because action which is engendered through the motivation of the universal consciousness is total action.
+Action motivated by universal consciousness liberates because action which is engendered through the motivation of the universal consciousness is total action.
 It is every action, all action simultaneously taking place; therefore, it is no action.
-Karmaṇy akarma yaḥ paśyed (Gita 4.18).
+Karmaṇyakarma yaḥ paśyed (B.G.
+4.18).
 Here is non-action in the presence of intense action.
 It is intense action, and not absence of action.

 Such is the difference between God doing things and human beings doing things.
-The doings of human beings have a beginning and an end, and they are motivated or activated by certain individual motives, whereas God’s action is without any individual motive, because God is not an individual.
+The doings of human beings have a beginning and an end, and they are motivated or activated by certain individual motives, whereas God’s action is without any individual motive because God is not an individual.
 The transmutation of human motivation in the direction of cosmic motivation of universal activity is the highest karma yoga one can think of.
 It is doing without doing anything.
-It is all action, perpetual, unending activity, without any action taking place.
-Mayaivaite nihatāḥ pūrvam eva nimittamātraṁ bhava (Gita 11:33).
-The Lord says, “I have done everything myself,” but his doings are such that no one can know that anything has happened at all.
+It is all action—perpetual, unending activity—without any action taking place.
+Mayaivaite nihatāḥ pūrvam eva nimittamātraṁ bhava (B.G.
+11:33).
+The Lord says, “I have done everything myself”; but God’s doings are such that no one can know that anything has happened at all.

 Cooperation with that kind of total action is the pinnacle of spiritual practice—a whole-souled dedication of the self to the limitless Self of God’s intention.
 When we tune ourselves to the will of God, which is the creative power that manifested this universe, we in a way become friends of God, and He becomes our friend.
-Suhṛdaṁ sarvabhūtānāṁ jñātvā māṁ śāntim ṛcchati (Gita 5.29).
-Realising that this great Being is our perpetual friend, and is always with us in perpetual harmony, everyone attains peace.
+Suhṛdaṁ sarvabhūtānāṁ jñātvā māṁ śāntim ṛcchati (B.G.
+5.29): Realising that this Great Being is our perpetual friend, and is always with us in perpetual harmony, we attain peace.